-The funding bands that apply to all approved standards are shown on the Gov.uk website, at gov.uk/government/publications/apprenticeship-funding-bands
+The funding bands that apply to all approved standards are shown on the Gov.uk website, at Apprenticeship standard class codes - GOV.UK.

 These bands will set an upper limit on the amount of funding the government will provide.
 The cost of learning will have to be negotiated by employers with training providers.
 Anything agreed above the upper limit will have to be funded by the employer.
 For the Assistant Accountant apprenticeship, the upper limit is set at £12,000 per apprentice.